Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Pseudodragon.md

 - monster/environment/urban
 - monster/size/tiny
 - monster/type/dragon
-statblock: inline
+aliases: ["Pseudodragon"]
 ---
 # Pseudodragon
 *Source: Monster Manual p.
-254, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Eberron: Rising from the Last War, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+254. Available in the SRD.*

 The elusive pseudodragon dwells in the quiet places of the world, making its home in the hollows of trees and small caves.
 With its red-brown scales, horns, and a maw filled with sharp teeth, a pseudodragon resembles a tiny red dragon but its disposition is playful.